groue/GRMustache/Guides/sample_code/number_formatting.md

 ### Custom data objects

-Often, data comes from your model objects, not from an hand-crafted NSDictionary.
+Often, data comes from your model objects, not from a hand-crafted NSDictionary.

 In this case, the best option is to declare a category on your model object, and implement a specific key that will output the formatted number: